 Have you or the people within your organization ever heard of a phishing attack?
 It’s when a malicious actor emails someone in your company with a request for authentication data or other sensitive information pretending to be a valid source.
 The email is often coercive and can be rather convincing, often mimicking a trusted or believable sender.
 Hackers will then use this information in order to gain access to critical systems and databases and perform further malicious acts.
 According to a recent study, 90% of successful cyberattacks stem from phishing attacks.

-Through phishing campaigns, you will obtain statistics on the risks of a phishing attack within your company and prove to your employees the risk that it represents.
+Through phishing test campaigns, you will obtain statistics on the risks of a phishing attack within your company and prove to your employees the risk that it represents.
 This will go a long way towards raising awareness and mitigating risks.

 Conduct regular security audits

-Security audits allow you to ensure that all your company’s IT systems, devices, technical configurations, and user privileges are all 100% secure and do not pose a risk for your organizations.
+Security audits allow you to ensure that all your company’s IT systems, devices, technical configurations, and user privileges are all 100% secure and do not pose a risk for your organization.
 They provide technical solutions to mitigate risks associated with any configurations and unsafe implementations.

 Perform penetration tests